An7ar35/blogator/README.md

 If you:

-* still enjoys crafting their website by hand-coding it old-school but just wish you could have an easier way to publish blog posts statically.
+* still enjoys crafting their website by hand-coding it old-school but just wish you could have an easier way to publish a blog next to it statically.

 * are targeting a reader-base that runs a script blocker by default on their browser.